Jatimatic

-The Jatimatic is a Finnish 9×19mm Parabellum submachine gun developed in the late 1970s and early 1980s by Jali Timari.
+The Jatimatic (Jali Timari Automatic) is a Finnish 9×19mm Parabellum submachine gun developed in the late 1970s and early 1980s by Jali Timari.
 The submachine gun made its debut in 1983.
 The Jatimatic was manufactured in very limited numbers (approx. 400) initially by Tampereen Asepaja Oy of Tampere and later—Oy Golden Gun Ltd (as the GG-95 PDW, re-introduced unsuccessfully in 1995).
 The firearm was designed primarily for police, security forces and armored vehicle crews.
 It was never adopted into service by the Finnish Defence Forces, although the later GG-95 PDW version was tested by the FDF in the 1990s.

 Design details

 Operating mechanism

 The Jatimatic is an automatic, open bolt, blowback-operated firearm.
 A unique feature of this design is the angle of the bolt guide rails in relation to the bore axis.
 When fired, the telescopic bolt, which encloses the barrel for most of its length, recoils up an inclined plane at a 7° angle to the barrel, giving an element of braking to the bolt, and also resisting the upward movement of the barrel during fully automatic fire.
 This arrangement aligns the shooter's hand wrapping the pistol grip directly with the longitudinal axis of the barrel.
 The pistol grip is also located higher than on many other submachine guns, causing recoil to be directed backwards to the user rather than upwards, eliminating muzzle climb and making the weapon more controllable when being fired one-handed.